jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

   Drupal-guy, likely Lee, will miss some cool shit).
 Along the same lines, if we're central to the operation and discourse of the day, we need volunteers or paid for students to handle administration so that we can contribute the the actual hall track, eventualities and speakership.
-We need a cat herder or two for speakers, boardrooms and staff.
+* We need a cat herder or two for speakers, boardrooms and staff.

 Tasks:

-* Write actionable tasks here for specific people as needed.
+* Please, everyone, ensure you complete your tasks.
+Especially for the costs that are required to build an event like this.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔